tolarv/moodle-qtype_formulas/README.md

 This question type was upgraded to the new question engine introduced in Moodle 2.1 by Jean-Michel Vedrine

-This version is compatible with Moodle 2.6 and ulterior versions.
-It has been tested with Moodle versions up to 3.4 and 3.5dev.
+This version is compatible with Moodle 2.6 and up to 2.9.x.
+Please note that this version is not compatible with php versions 7.0 and ulteriors.
+If you are using recent php versions, there is another version available that is compatible with php 7.0, 7.1 and 7.2 in the Moodle plugins Directory.

 ### Requirements